lzwjava/blog-source/notes/2025-07-09-adapt-or-decline-en.md

 ---
-title: "Adapt or Decline: Tech and Finance Giants"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Adapt or Decline: Tech and Finance Giants'
 translated: false
-generated: true
 ---

 You're pointing out an interesting trend in the technology and finance sectors: while newer companies like OpenAI and Anthropic are rising in prominence, older giants like Microsoft, HSBC, and Nomura have managed to adapt and remain relevant, while others like General Electric (GE) and Nokia have faced declines.
 Here’s a comprehensive analysis of why some older giants continue to thrive while others struggle: